guillaumepellegrino/mklinux/README.md

 It will generate a minimalist linux image which can be run under qemu.

-The build is defined in 6x stages:
+- The build is defined in 6x stages:
   - download
   - configure
   - compile
   - package
-- install (optional)
+  - install
-- release (optional)
+  - release

 - Build system will download, configure, compile, install and release each component before generating a qemu image.
 - Build system is heavy relying on Makefile dependencies, allowing fearless parallelism as long as component dependencies are correctly defined in rules/.